Professor Costas Georgopoulos CEng FHEA FCS FICE FIStructE

 Teaching and learning

-Development, Leadership and Management of Innovative Programmes: PG Course Director, developed MSc Structural design, leading structures team, three PG modules (flagship recruiting 60% of 70-80 students), Academic Chair of the School's Industrial Advisory Board, Leading the successful 2014 JBM (Joint Board of Moderators = ICE + IStructE + IHE + CIHT) accreditation of UG & PG programmes (Kingston); Lead the QA validation of ‘refreshed' integrated interdisciplinary BEng and ‘new' 4yr MEng with Industrial Experience both including modern Teaching & Learning Methods at Kingston; Developed and delivered inspiring lectures to 35 Universities in the UK, Conceived and ran the Annual Student Design Competition in Structural Concrete adopted by 15+ HEIs (The Concrete Centre); Leading structures team, PG flagship module on Seismic Design (Portsmouth); Transforming teaching structures with enhancement from professional practice, PG Certificate in HE and FHEA (Napier Edinburgh).
+PG Course Director (2010-15), developed MSc Structural design, leading structures team, three PG modules (flagship recruiting 60% of 70-80 students); Academic Chair of the Department's Industrial Advisory Board that I have expanded and enhanced industrial membership over the years (2010 to date); Led the successful 2014 and 2018 JBM (Joint Board of Moderators = ICE + IStructE + IHE + CIHT) accreditations of UG & PG programmes (Kingston); Led the QA validation of ‘refreshed' integrated interdisciplinary BEng and ‘new' 4yr MEng with Industrial Experience both including modern Teaching & Learning Methods at Kingston; Developed and delivered inspiring lectures to 35 Universities in the UK (TCC); Led the structures team, PG flagship module on Seismic Design (Portsmouth); Transformed teaching structures enhanced from professional practice and awarded PGCert in HE (Napier, 1994) and became FHEA (2001).

-Leading Substantial Enterprise Activity: Developed a Strategy for Professional Practice and led implementation at School with the scope to be used at Faculty & University levels, key aspect CPD provision: first flagship CPD on Seismic Design ran successfully in Jan 15 (Kingston); Conceived, developed and managed 35 CPD courses for practitioners adopted by IStructE (The Concrete Centre)
+Developed a Strategy for Professional Practice and led implementation at School with the scope to be used at Faculty & University levels, key aspect CPD provision: first flagship CPD on Seismic Design ran successfully in Jan 15 (Kingston); Conceived, developed, and managed 35 CPD courses for practitioners adopted by IStructE (The Concrete Centre)

 Qualifications and expertise